kvarak/dnd/docs/_Classes/alchemist.md

 **Heightened Senses**.
 Target gains advantage on all Perception and Investigation checks. (*1 alchemy point*)

 **Darkvision**.
-The target gains the ability to see in the dark to a range of 30 feet. (*2 alchemy points*)
+The target gains the ability to see in the dark to a range of 30 ft. (*2 alchemy points*)

 **Blindsight**.
 Target gains blindsight for the duration.
-The target can perceive its surroundings without relying on sight, within a 30-foot radius. (*3 alchemy points*)
+The target can perceive its surroundings without relying on sight, within a 30 ft radius. (*3 alchemy points*)

 ### Arcane Study
 You learn two cantrips of your choice from the wizard’s spell list.
 Your spellcasting ability for these cantrips is Intelligence.